We care about your future.

 Graduate Software Engineer at Raytheon.

-or further study with 6 months (UK Graduate Outcomes Survey 2020).
+or further study within 6 months (UK Graduate Outcomes Survey 2021).

 “The placements got us out and into the industry.
 I came out of the course with a really strong network of contacts.
 I love working with the actors and crew, bringing the script off the page onto the screen.”